The blog posts are:

 But most of you are power users, and you don’t want to have to use a GUI all the time.
 You want to be able to use a command‑line tool, and actually be able to use an API to do app integration.
 We have a command‑line tool that we’ll be showing at the booth a little bit later.

-As you can see, it brought back all of the things: the service groups, the virtual load balancers, the routes, pools, and instance, all in one fell swoop.
-We do it using the ability of graphQL to connect all of the objects and query them together.
+Chris: As you can see, it brought back all of the things: the service groups, the virtual load balancers, the routes, pools, and instances, all in one fell swoop.
+We do it using the ability of GraphQL to connect all of the objects and query them together.

 What else can we do?